 There are various reasons why some women need treatment with donor eggs.
 It may be a result of age seriously affecting the egg quality, an early menopause, treatment with chemotherapy and/or radiotherapy permanently damaging the ovaries, or simply that some women are born without ovaries.

 You may have already considered the despair of women who cannot produce their own eggs, so cannot start their own family.

 Perhaps you would like the chance to help a woman who is unable to produce her own eggs and in return be compensated with funded IVF treatment.

 If you have answered yes to either of these questions, then you may be interested to know that we run an egg share programme that rewards an egg sharer with funded IVF.

 What is egg sharing?

-Can anyone become an egg share donor?
+Can anyone become an egg sharer?

-We will ask you to complete our donor questionnaires by answering questions about both your fertility and your health before we would consider you suitable to become an egg share donor.
+We will ask you to complete questionnaires answering questions about your fertility and your health before we can consider you suitable to become an egg share donor.
 It is important that your family doctor has also signed the health questionnaire as verification.
-Once we have these questionnaires, and if you are suitable, we will book for you to come for an appointment with one of our fertility consultants.
-Before you are finally accepted as an egg share donor you will have several blood tests and the screening investigations to confirm your suitability.
+Once you have returned these questionnaires, and if you are suitable, we will book an appointment for you with one of our fertility consultants.
+Before you are finally accepted as an egg share donor you will have blood tests and investigations to confirm your suitability.

 More information about becoming an egg share donor is also available on the HFEA website.